 For a discussion of the role that momentum plays, see note on momentum

 The motion of the circling masses is planar.

-I'm applying the following simplifications: I'm taking the spring itself as being weightless, and I'm taking perfect spring; the centripetal force increases in a linear way as the spring is stretched out.
-That is, in this simplification the centripetal force is exactly proportional to the distance to the center of rotation.
-A centripetal force with this characteristic is called a harmonic force.
+I'm applying the following simplifications: I'm taking the spring itself as being weightless, and I'm taking an idealized spring; the centripetal force increases in exact proportion to the amount of stretch.
+That is, in this simplification the amount of centripetal force is exactly proportional to the distance to the center of rotation.
+I will refer to this special case as 'proportional force'